Napoleonic looting of art: Rome and the Papal States

 Officials opened the Pope's rooms and fused Vatican medals of gold and silver for easier transportation.
 They tried to devise a way to remove the frescoes in the Vatican's Raphael Rooms.
 The artworks were chosen by Joseph de la Porte du Theil, a French intellectual who knew the Vatican library well.
-He took, among other things, the Fons Regina, the library of Queen Cristina of Switzerland.
+He took, among other things, the Fons Regina, the library of Queen Cristina of Sweden.
 Seizures also took place in the Vatican Library, the Biblioteca Estense of Modena, the libraries of Bologna, Monza, Pavia, and Brera.
-The private library of Pope Pius VI was seized by Pierre Daunou after it was put up for sale.
+The private library of Pope Pius VI was seized by Pierre Claude François Daunou after it was put up for sale.

 General Pommereul planned to remove Trajan's Column from Rome and send it to France, probably in pieces.
 This proposal was not acted on, however, due to the cost of transportation and the administrative obstacles created by the Church to slow the process.

-For their anti-French advocacy, the cardinals Albani and Braschi had their collections seized, from the Villa Albani and the Palazzo Braschi, respectively.
+For their anti-French advocacy, cardinals Giuseppe Albani and Romoaldo Braschi-Onesti had their collections seized, from the Villa Albani and the Palazzo Braschi, respectively.
 In May, Daunou wrote that the classical sculptures from Villa Albani filled over 280 crates, all to be sent to Paris.
-The Swiss sculptor Heinrich Keller described the chaotic scene in Rome:
+Swiss sculptor Heinrich Keller described the chaotic scene in Rome:

 In 1809, collections of marbles were sold to Napoleon by Prince Camillo Borghese, who was under significant financial strain due to the heavy taxation imposed by the French.
 The prince didn't receive the promised sum, but was paid in land requisitioned from the Church and with mineral rights in Lazio.
 (Following the Congress of Vienna, the prince had to return all such compensation to their legitimate owners.)